Swim Health and Safety

 - Children between 6–10 years, weak or non-swimmers require constant active supervision and carers need to be prepared to enter the pool.

 - Parents are responsible for watching their children at home, therefore they are required to watch their children at a public pool.
-All four elements of active supervision should be adopted by parents for their children — be prepared, be close, focus all of your attention and all of your time.
+All four elements of active supervision should be adopted by parents for their children — be prepared, be close, and focus all of your attention and all of your time.

 Children must be supervised at all times.
 Lifeguards are an important safety feature at our pools, but cannot, and do not replace the close supervision of parents or guardians.